Hey everybody. In this post I’m talking to you about Living Life on Default Mode.

 Above I said that Life on Default is life in the comfort zone.
 Or maybe more like the habit of reducing anxiety to as much of a degree as possible.

-But seeking Comfort Seeking turns into the habit of living on Default.
+But seeking Excessive Comfort Seeking can Turn into the habit of living on Default.

 The dilemma I find is that whether I choose to create, or refuse to, there is going to be anxiety.